How much will it cost to study in Canada?

 2. Calculate accommodation costs

 Most universities in Canada offer on-campus residence facilities to international students.
-You can also opt for an off-campus accommodation wherein you can share apartments with other students from India.
+You can also opt for off-campus accommodation wherein you can share apartments with other students from India.
 Cost for on-campus accommodation may range anywhere from CAD 8,000 to CAD 10,000 (annually) whereas living in a shared apartment can cost you around CAD 400 to CAD 700 per month depending upon your location and time of the year.
 Remember, the rentals vary from city to city.

 3. Cost of your student visa and permit

 To study in Canada, the first step is to secure a valid study permit and that comes with its own costs (approx. CAD 150).
-Feel free to consult your IDP counsellor for latest updates and information on the visa application process.
+Feel free to consult your IDP counsellor for latest updates and information on the visa application process and related costs.

 4. Living expenses

-You need to keep a little money aside for your grocery shopping, social activities and emergency situations.
+You need to keep a little money aside for your grocery shopping, social activities and emergencies.
 When living in a foreign country as a student, it is better to keep track of your expenditures so that you do not overspend.
 Considering various expenses and living costs, a single student budget in Canada comes out to be approx. CAD 15,000 (indicative).
 You should also consider these common expenses when creating your budget:

 - Communication expenses: As a student from India, you’d be frequently calling your friends and family back home.
 Therefore, always keep a section of your budget for phone bills and data expenses.
 Look for cost-effective calling plans and student discounts in order to stay connected with your loved ones within your monthly budget.You can find a phone plan that suits your needs, however, the average cost is approx. CAD 20 per month.